 Abstract: Project reporting must present as complete and as real a snapshot of a project as possible.
 The reality is that typically reported cost and schedule metrics do not reflect that.
 In fact, they can sometimes paint a picture of the project which is quite the opposite of reality.
 The paper will explain reasons for this confusing state of affairs.
 It will also explain how the integrated trended estimate and cost and schedule data can be better leveraged to improve accuracy of the deductive data and forecasts.
 The paper will also present a way out of this conundrum such that customers, executives and other non-project management professionals can understand the true state of the project that this real-time data paints and look beyond the confusion.

-(CSC-2659) Proactive Trend & Change Management: Avoiding the Iceberg Effect
+(CSC-2659) Proactive Trend and Change Management: Avoiding the Iceberg Effect

-Trend and change management are key project critical controls for forecasting, cost management and control of outcomes.
-The challenge can in be the detection of change, proper classification and the timely evaluation from a cost, risk and schedule perspective throughout the project lifecycle.
-When changes go undetected or are only reported later, this is referred to as the iceberg affect, providing an incomplete picture.
+Abstract: Trend and change management are key project critical control elements for forecasting, cost management and control of outcomes.
+The challenge can in be the early detection of potential change, proper classification and the timely evaluation from a cost, risk and schedule perspective throughout the project life-cycle.

-This paper will discuss the key critical controls for successful trend and change management, systems used, the views by the different parties, the sources and types of change, the stumbling blocks to early identification and how to eliminate the iceberg effect.
+This paper will discuss the key critical controls for successful trend and change management, the importance of contract terms and conditions, the views by the different parties, the types of systems used, the sources and types of change and how to identify trends versus changes and source of funding.
+The presentation will also explain the iceberg effect, stumbling blocks to early identification of trends and changes and how to reduce the risk and consequences of the iceberg effect.

 (CSC-2687) Change Control Procedure during Design Development of a Mega Transit Project

 Author(s): Amgad F. Fahmy, PE CCP PSP